 The striking new 72m passenger ferry will carry 600 passengers over three decks with a contemporary, comfortable seating arrangement, onboard coffee shop and retail area.
-It will be capable of a speed of 18 knots, reducing journey time by 20%; anti-roll fins to improve the stability of the crossing; increased cargo capacity with the ability to carry chilled and frozen goods; improved access for passengers with reduced mobility, and a hybrid propulsion system to reduce emissions.
+It will be capable of 18 knots, reducing journey time by 20%.
+Anti-roll fins will improve the stability of the crossing.
+There will be increased cargo capacity to carry chilled and frozen goods, improved access for passengers with reduced mobility, and a hybrid propulsion system to reduce emissions.

-Stuart Reid, Chief Executive said:
+Stuart Reid, Chief Executive, said:

 “We have carried out an extensive consultation process and we have listened to what the Isles of Scilly community have identified as priorities in improving the service.
 Their needs have been at the forefront of the design process.
 We are proud of the proposals, which will ultimately enhance the excellent cargo and passenger services we operate today and serve generations of travellers for years to come.”

-Ian Howard, Chairman said:
+Ian Howard, the Chairman, said:

 "We have taken a major step towards the future with the finalisation of these designs.
 Now we must select the right yard(s) to build these vessels and secure finance for them."

 “Green technology is at the heart of the new designs; we aspire to minimise environmental impact at the earliest opportunity whilst ensuring the reliability and resilience of this vital lifeline service."